Counting the Feast of Weeks

 In fact, the Messiah told a scribe that his correct interpretation of the Torah as to what the Creator expects of man had brought him not far from the kingdom of God. - Mark 12:28-34

-It would seem that if the Sadducees' way of counting to Shavuot were correct, Yeshua would not have told the people that the scribes and Pharisees sat in Moses' seat (were the interpreters of the law given to Moses for Israel) and that they should observe and do what the Pharisees bid them to observe.
+It would seem that if the Sadducees' way of counting to Shavuot were correct, Yeshua would not have told the people that the scribes and Pharisees sat in Moses' seat (were the interpreters of the law given to Moses for Israel) and that they should observe and do what the scribes and Pharisees bid them to observe.

 Moreover, if the people were observing Shavuot at an incorrect time due to the error of the temple authorities, there would be discussion of it in the gospels.
 There is none.
 This is the same point made by those who have seen that there is no discussion in any of the gospel accounts that the Jews were in error in their timing of the observance of Passover.
 The identical reasoning would follow for Shavuot.